Skip to main content

 Blank platform0.4%25% of the Blank-controlled portion.

-Creators can turn on staking and decide what slice of their 75% creator share goes to stakers.
-That slice is configurable from 1% to 100% of the creator portion.
-Default is 20%.
+Creators can decide what slice of their 75% creator share routes to staking rewards, Auto Buyback and Burn, and Liquidity Compounding.
+Each configured slice is 1% to 100% of the creator portion, and the three configured slices cannot exceed 100% combined.

 RecipientShare